robere2/Portfolio/README.md

 ### Building

-The client can be built via the command:
+The client can be built via:
 ```shell
 npm run build
 ```
+This will output the built project to `/client/dist`.
 You can then start up a simple HTTP server to serve your built application via:
 ```shell
 npm run preview
 ```